 What is Perinatal Mental Health?

 The term “perinatal,” refers to the period from conception up until one year postnatal.
-However, my own opinion is that the postnatal period is ongoing, it doesn't just magically stop when your baby turns one.
+However, my own opinion is that the perinatal period starts when you start considering having a family, and is ongoing, it doesn't just magically stop when your baby turns one, which is when the perinatal period is classed as over in medical terms.

-During the perinatal period, and even afterwards, birthing people and their partners are vulnerable to experiencing mental ill health, partly because pregnancy can be a worrying time but also because of the many changes that occur physically, emotionally, and practically.
+During the perinatal period, and even afterwards, birthing people and their partners/carers of the child are vulnerable to experiencing mental ill health, partly because pregnancy can be a worrying time but also because of the many changes that occur physically, emotionally, and practically.

-Will the baby be ok at the scans?
+Will the baby be OK at the scans?
 How will the labour be?
 How will we cope as a family?
-These are typical worries many experience during pregnancy.
+These are typical worries many experience during pregnancy, and not just the birthing person.
 After birth, worries then tend to focus on the baby.
 What if my baby stops breathing?
 Are they feeding enough?
 Am I interacting with them properly?
+Hands up if you are the partner and have worried about your baby, or felt down at some point in your own journey?

 What Mental Health Problems Can Occur In The Perinatal Period?